click on your browser menu above ⁞ to translate the website in your language.

 UNSCRUPULOUS RESELLERS

 Beware of non-specialist resellers when purchasing vanilla pods, it is essential to ensure their quality and traceability.
-Some resellers, who do not have expertise in this field, may offer products that do not comply with hygiene and conservation standards.
+Some resellers who call themself "sourcers" don't have real expertise, and may offer products that do not comply with hygiene and conservation standards.
 Improper handling (lack of gloves, repackaging in inappropriate conditions) can compromise the quality of the vanilla and lead to contamination.
 Mold is often the result of poor storage, improper handling or packaging that does not meet hygiene standards.

 Unlike specialized producers, some retailers lack knowledge about refining and preserving vanilla, which can lead to fungal contamination.
 The legislation imposes strict standards for hygiene and food traceability.
 Before purchasing vanilla, it is recommended to ensure the quality of the product and compliance with health standards.
 In some cases reported by consumers, vanilla pods unfit for consumption have been sold without any possibility of a refund.

-In addition, some commercial practices can be misleading, such as reselling pods at excessive prices without adding value or without a quality guarantee.
+In addition, some commercial practices can be misleading, such as reselling pods at excessive prices without adding value nor any guarantee, to your detriment and that of the producer.

 HIDDEN COSTS